Tax guide

 Business Audit and Assurance Readiness Checklist

-Audit readiness is not just for year end.
-Businesses may need statutory audit, tax audit, GST review, internal audit, due diligence, investor assurance, or lender-requested records.
-Each review asks the same basic question: can the business prove the numbers and decisions in its records?
+Audit readiness is not something you build the week before the auditor arrives.
+Businesses may face statutory audit, tax audit, GST review, internal audit, investor due diligence, lender-requested verification, or a management assurance exercise at different points in the year.
+Each of these asks one core question: can the business substantiate its numbers and decisions from contemporaneous records?

-The answer depends on daily evidence, not a last-minute folder.
+The honest answer depends on daily evidence habits, not a last-minute folder scramble.

 Evidence file